NATROX® O₂ Patient Help Center

 No need to panic.
 Simply put the battery on charge as soon as you notice.
 If the battery you’re currently using stops working before the second one is fully charged, simply return to standard of care.

-Once the battery is fully charged, insert it battery into the device, then resume your normal usage of NATROX® O2.
+Once the battery is fully charged, insert it into the device, then resume your normal usage of NATROX® O2.

 What to do if the tubing gets damaged…